Dealing with Flood Damage

 - If any appliances were touched by flood water, have them checked by a qualified serviceperson before operating them.

 - Take pictures of flood damage and cleanup efforts.
-Photographs are extremely helpful in documenting flood damage for insurance purposes.
+Photographs are helpful in documenting flood damage for insurance purposes.

 - Keep track of how much of your personal time was spent on debris removal and cleanup.